ilovepose/DarkPose/README.md

 We will release the training and testing code and the pretrained model at this repository :)

 ## Introduction
-This work fills the gap by studying the coordinate representation with a particular focus on the heatmap.
+&ensp; &ensp; This work fills the gap by studying the coordinate representation with a particular focus on the heatmap.
 We formulate a novel Distribution-Aware coordinate Representation of Keypoint (DARK) method.
-Serving as a model-agnostic plug-in, DARK significantly improves the performance of a variety of state-of-the-art human pose estimation models.
+Serving as a model-agnostic plug-in, DARK significantly improves the performance of a variety of state-of-the-art human pose estimation models!

 ![Illustrating the architecture of the proposed DARK](/figures/DARK.png)